FilipinoGambino/FilipinoGambino.github.io/_posts/2022-06-05-combined-arms-part-1.md

 }
 </style>

 Hello and welcome to my first blog post!
-This is the start of a series of posts where I'm going to be working with the multi-agent [Combined Arms](https://www.pettingzoo.ml/magent/combined_arms) environment on PettingZoo and I'll keep adding parts, building it up, testing things out, and later implement a couple of papers I think are interesting.
+This is the start of a series of posts where I'm going to be working with the multi-agent [Combined Arms](https://www.pettingzoo.ml/magent/combined_arms) environment of the PettingZoo library and I'll keep adding parts, building it up, testing things out, and later implement a couple of papers I think are interesting.
 <br /><br />

 ## Purpose
-The purpose of this series is to showcase a project from start to finish to potential employers.
+The purpose of this series is to showcase a project to potential employers.

 ## The Environment
 There are 2 teams contained in a 45x45 map and each team is composed of 45 melee units and 36 ranged units.
 Melee units have a shorter range for both attack and movement than their ranged coutnerparts, but have more health.
-The agents also regenerate a small amount of their missing health with each time step since it takes multiple attacks to kill an agent.
+The agents also slowly regenerate a small amount of their missing health since it takes multiple attacks to kill an agent.

 ## Imports
 ```python